ghopkins3/Graph-Program/README.md

 The user can then left click a starting point and right click an ending point.
 The starting point, ending point, and shortest path are then highlighted in green and printed to the console.

-Text File format where 4 is the number of points, followed by the coordinates of the points, 3 is the number of edges, followed by the points which are connected by edges, all listed vertically, each on new lines:
+Text file format where 4 is the number of points, followed by the coordinates of the points, 3 is the number of edges, followed by the points which are connected by edges, all listed vertically, each on new lines:

 4
 0, 20